 We nurture faith in community, and adult classes are the primary place community is built in our church.
 Most classes meet on Sundays at 9:45 a.m.
+Schedule updates will be posted as we resume in-person ministry activities.
+Click here for more details.

 Adult Sunday school classes: